garfix/nligems/doc/central-functions.md

 # Functions

-!!!
-HET GAAT HIER OM HET FUNCTIONEEL ONTWERP, DE FUNCTIONALITEIT, NIET DE IMPLEMENTATIE

 ## Analysis

 Of course an NLI system needs to analyse the user's intent.
-It is done by
+It is done by a combination of some of these techniques:

 * tokenization: splitting a sentence into words, and possible words into morphemes
+* morphological analysis
 * parsing: analysis of the syntactic structure of the sentence
+* template matching: a line of input is matched to a set of templates (one-on-one or best-fit)
 * semantic analysis: mapping syntax to semantics (meaning representation)
+* reference / anaphora resolution
+* quantifier scoping

+These analytical processes are usually done sequentially, and lead to several intermediate (quasi) semantic representations.
+Many variations have been tried.

+User input is transformed into one or more internal representations.
+These are only the most important forms:

+* parse tree (from recursive rewrite rules)
+* generic logical (a relational form that can be used as a basis for all domain specific forms)
+* domain specific logical (all concepts are domain specific)
+* generic database form (i.e. for all document databases)
+* specific database form (i.e. for a specific relational database: MySql)

 Data sources: